gwiesenekker/GWP/README.md

 //END_BLOCK
 Record the time t3
   Do some administration (the profile overhead):
-    //Self and total time are the same if there are no nested blocks Increment the self-time of the block with t3 - t2 Increment the total-time of the block with t3 - t2 Record the time t4
+    //Self time and total time are the same if there are no nested blocks Increment block_self_time_total with t3 - t2
+    Increment block_time_total with t3 - t2
+    Record the time t4
     Store t4 (confusingly called counter_overhead_end)
-    Increment the total-time with t4 - t1
+    Increment time_total with t4 - t1

 The profile overhead will be total-time - the self-time of the block
 ```